Nikos Kovis

 Nikos Kovis (born 6 January 1953), known as Niko Kovi in Turkey, is a Turkish-Greek football player and manager.
 He was a central defender.
 He was born in Istanbul.

 Nikos Kovis was the Technical Director of the youth academies of Panathinaikos until 2010.

-He was the fourth Greek origin football player who played for Turkey National team, after Fenerbahçe S.K. legend Lefter Küçükandonyadis, legendary İstanbulspor captain Koço Kasapoğlu and Beşiktaş J.K.
+He was the fourth Greek origin football player who played for Turkey, after Fenerbahçe S.K. legend Lefter Küçükandonyadis, legendary İstanbulspor captain Koço Kasapoğlu and Beşiktaş J.K.
 Aleko Yordan.

 There is another Greek player born in Turkey and played for Turkish teams.
 Alekos Sofianidis was Beşiktaş J.K. left back, but never played for the Turkey national team.

 International career

-He played for the Turkey national team on four different levels, 5 times A National, 3 times B National, 5 times Under-23, and 3 times for A-Youth.
+He played for Turkey on four different levels, 5 times A National, 3 times B National, 5 times Under-23, and 3 times for A-Youth.

 Managerial history

-After he retired Kovis coached Levadiakos F.C., Panargiakos F.C., Proodeftiki F.C., PAS Giannina, EAR, Panarkadikos, Athinaikos and Apollon Smyrnis F.C.
+After he retired Kovis coached Levadiakos F.C., Panargiakos F.C., Proodeftiki F.C., PAS Giannina, EAR, Panarkadikos F.C., Athinaikos F.C. and Apollon Smyrnis F.C.